MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-containerinstance-readme.md

 ms.devlang: javascript
 ms.service: containerinstance
 ---
-# Azure ContainerInstanceManagement client library for JavaScript - Version 8.2.0
+# Azure ContainerInstanceManagement client library for JavaScript - version 8.2.0

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ContainerInstanceManagement client.